Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/multi-select-menu.md

 </View>
 ```

-This menu starts with one item selected and has selection shortcuts for
+This example starts with one item selected and has selection shortcuts for
 select all and select none.
-This does not have a predefined placeholder.
+This one does not have a predefined placeholder.

 ```js
 const React = require("react");